Snowflake-Labs/sfquickstarts/site/sfguides/src/marketing_data_foundation_solution/marketing_data_foundation_solution.md

 ### The App Architecture

-This demo consists of a native application that provides a framework to easily unify marketing data sources and then leverage LLM functions to explore that data and get valuable business intelligence information from the data that was ingested.
+This solution consists of a native application that provides a framework to easily unify marketing data sources and then leverage LLM functions to explore that data and get valuable business intelligence information from the data that was ingested.

 ![Architecture](assets/ArchitectureDiagram.png)